-American Apparel has created a buzz by putting in his campaigns, an old man aged of 72.
-A grandfather posing as Egeria for a brand whose main target is actually the teenagers … an original concept that seduced Chinese.
+American Apparel has created a buzz by putting in its campaigns, an old man aged 72.
+A grandfather posing as Egeria for a brand whose main target is actually the teenagers … an original concept that seduced the Chinese.
 But who is this man?
-This is Mr. Liu Xianping that is no other than the great father of one of the creative fashion brand designer.
+This is Mr. Liu Xianping that is no other than the great father of one of the creative fashion brand designers.
 You can say Liu Xianping is a grandpa fashion and trendy.

 KFC turns to pink and black:

 After Burger King and KFC, the popping up of colors goes on!
-McDonald’s released his grey hamburger having the color of a stone and having what all Chinese like: pork with a double pork steak, grilled bacon and spice with Sichuan sauce!
+McDonald’s released his grey hamburger having the color of a stone and has what all Chinese like pork with a double pork steak, grilled bacon and spice with Sichuan sauce!

 This kind of buzz marketing is targeting well Chinese consumers.

-First, the packaging of Chinese products is often represented in a “Kawai” way and colorful and thus by offering these colorful hamburgers is a way to attract the Chinese audience.
-On the other hand Chinese like to eat things really tasty: spicy, salty and oily enough.
+First, the packaging of Chinese products is often represented in a “Kawai” way and colorful, and thus offering these colorful hamburgers is a way to attract the Chinese audience.
+On the other hand, the Chinese like to eat things really tasty: spicy, salty, and oily enough.
 Brands such as KFC and McDonald’s were able to identify the two points.

-If you are interesting to see more fun buzz marketing please go there
+If you are interested to see more fun buzz marketing please go there.